 The statistics are divided into 2 sections - all received reports and reports that have been classified as supposedly illegal by the Stopline staff members.
 The last-mentioned are labelled "appropriate".
-Regarding the content of a report, the statistics distinguish between child pornography, right wing radicalism and others, which include reports that are not within the Stopline's field of activity.
+Regarding the content of a report, the statistics distinguish between child pornography, National Socialist reactivation and others, which include reports that are not within the Stopline's field of activity.

-4.2) What was reported to the Stopline in 2007?
+4.2) What was reported to the Stopline in 2008?

-With almost 2,800 reports in the year 2007, the total number of incoming reports clearly lies above the numbers of the previous years.
+With almost 3,400 reports in the year 2008, the total number of incoming reports clearly lies above the numbers of the previous years.
 About 35% of all incoming reports turned out to refer to obviously illegal contents.

-The statistics about the type of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on right wing radicalism, with a total of approx. 95 %.
+The statistics about the type of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on National Socialist reactivation, with a total of approx. 95 %.
 A possible reason is the sensibility of the Internet users, who have stronger legal or moral concerns about child pornographic contents compared to right wing extremist contents.
 Apart from that, it can be assumed that child pornographic contents are much more frequent on the Internet.

-Like in the years before, the presumable country of origin of the possibly illegal contents in the year 2007 was often the USA, followed by Panama and Russia.
-However, supposedly illegal contents can also be found on host-servers located in countries like South Korea, China, Taiwan and Japan.
+Like in the years before, the presumable country of origin of the possibly illegal contents in the year 2008 was mostly the USA, followed by Russia and the Netherlands.
+However, supposedly illegal contents can also be found on host-servers located in countries like South Korea, China, Thailand and Japan.

 Finally, it can be said that users predominantly report websites, file-sharing programs and e-groups possibly containing child pornographic elements to the Stopline.
-The number of reported newsgroups is strongly decreasing.
+The number of reported newsgroups, file-sharing programs and e-groups is continuously decreasing strongly.